“Things are not quite so simple always as black and white.”

 Frequently Asked Questions

 When we embark on a healing diet, the hope is that we can reverse our autoimmune disease, heal our bodies at a deep level, regain abilities, and reduce or eliminate our need for medication.
 But that’s not something that happens overnight.
-Today, I’m answering the most common questions people ask about medications and the paleo diet.
+Today, I’m answering the most common questions people ask about medications and the Paleo Autoimmune Protocol.

 Should I Go Off My Medications When I Start the Diet?

 The short answer is No. Healing through diet and lifestyle takes time, and if you go off your medication before your body has a chance to heal, you will most likely have an autoimmune flare.
 I’ve interviewed a number of healthcare practitioners and paleo leaders, and they all agree on this point.
 The one exception might be people who start a healing diet immediately after diagnosis, before going on medication.
 Sometimes it’s possible to avoid meds at this stage, but not always.
 Work closely with your doctor when making this decision, because when when autoimmune disease is active, it can cause permanent damage to your body.
 Dr. Sarah Ballantyne sums it up in her book, The Paleo Approach: